-(1) $LNB = Low NO_x Burner; GCP = Good Combustion Practices$

-(2) Aggregated limit based on an EAF emission rate of 2.00 lb/ton-steel and LMF emission rate of 0.02 lb/ton-steel.
-Compliance based on a 30-day rolling average.

-(3) For the purposes of this permit, "Good Combustion Practices (GCP)" are defined to include, but are not limited to the following: (1) maintaining a proper oxidizing atmosphere to control emissions through proper combustion tuning, temperature, and air/fuel mixing and (2) activities such as maintaining operating logs and record-keeping, conducting training, ensuring maintenance knowledge, performing routine and preventive maintenance, conducting burner and control adjustments, monitoring fuel quality, etc.

-- (4) Aggregated limit based on an EAF emission rate of 0.30 lb/ton-steel and LMF emission rate of 0.05 lb/ton-steel.
+- (1) $LNB = Low NO_x Burner; GCP = Good Combustion Practices$ - (2) Aggregated limit based on an EAF emission rate of 2.00 lb/ton-steel and LMF emission rate of 0.02 lb/ton-steel.
+Compliance based on a 30-day rolling average. - (3) For the purposes of this permit, "Good Combustion Practices (GCP)" are defined to include, but are not limited to the following: (1) maintaining a proper oxidizing atmosphere to control emissions through proper combustion tuning, temperature, and air/fuel mixing and (2) activities such as maintaining operating logs and record-keeping, conducting training, ensuring maintenance knowledge, performing routine and preventive maintenance, conducting burner and control adjustments, monitoring fuel quality, etc. - (4) Aggregated limit based on an EAF emission rate of 0.30 lb/ton-steel and LMF emission rate of 0.05 lb/ton-steel.
 Compliance based on a 30-day rolling average. - (5) Includes condensables. - (6) Filterable only. - (7) Aggregated limit based on an EAF emission rate of 0.20 lb/ton-steel and LMF emission rate of 0.04 lb/ton-steel.
-Compliance based on a 30-day rolling average. - (8) The permittee shall limit the sulfur content of the EAF feedstock materials utilizing scrap management and shall add lime fluxing to the charge so as to meet the SO2 emission limit given in this Table except and only at times where specific process requirements preclude the use of lime fluxing.
-At all times the SO2 emission limits given in this table remain in effect. - (9) Aggregated limit based on an EAF emission rate of 0.093 lb/ton-steel and LMF emission rate of 0.005 lb/ton-steel.
+Compliance based on a 30-day rolling average. - (8) The permittee shall limit the sulfur content of the EAF feedstock materials utilizing scrap management and/or shall add appropriate fluxes to the charge so as to meet the SO2 emission limit given in this Table. - (9) Aggregated limit based on an EAF emission rate of 0.093 lb/ton-steel and LMF emission rate of 0.05 lb/ton-steel.
 Compliance based on a 30-day rolling average. - (10) For the purposes of this permit, "Scrap Management Plan" is defined as being in compliance with the Scrap Management Requirements under 40 CFR 63, Subpart YYYYY and the use of commercially available low residue, pre-processed, and inspected scrap.